polyaxon/polyaxon/site/integrations/dockerhub.md

 ```

 N.B. that the auth must contain a concatenation of the username, a colon, and the password, i.e. `user:password`,
-you can find the auths in your `$HOME/.docker/config.json` for instance, or you can create this auth using a simple python script:
+you can find the auths in your `$HOME/.docker/config.json` for instance, or you can create this auth using a simple Python script:

 ```python
 import base64